Testing Tail Weight of a Distribution Via Hazard Rate: A Proxy for the Behavior of the Tail

 \subsection{Test Statistic in Terms of Buckets}

-In this section, we explain how we convert the proxy quantity into something we can calculate from just knowing bucket endpoints.
-We can approximating the derivative by the difference quotient.
-For well-behaved distributions, we can make this approximation without incurring too much error due to the Lipschitz-ness of the function on the domain of interest.
-Proofs for Fact \ref{lem:derivative_approximation} and \Cref{cor:derivative-noisy-approximation} can be found in \Cref{appendix:analysis_stat}.
+Here, we explain how we convert the proxy quantity into something we can calculate from knowing bucket endpoints.
+We approximate the derivative by the difference quotient.
+For well-behaved distributions, this approximation does not incur too much error due to Lipschitz-ness on the domain of interest.
+Detailed proofs can be found in Appendix~\ref{appendix:analysis_stat}.